Yo! Embolden Adventures Food Tour is back and this time – it’s the Pizza Pizzazz Tour! 🍕

 We will tour the best pizzerias around in New York and Brooklyn, tasting a slice of cheese pizza and then rating them.
 At the end of the tour, WE will decide which pizzeria is the best in NEW YAWK CITY.
 And, therefore, the world.

-And last week, my friends in town from Switzerland and I got a sneak peak of one of the best pizza places in the city: Lombardi’s.
+My friends were in town from Switzerland, and we got a sneak peak of one of the best pizza places in the city: Lombardi’s.
 Lombardi’s is the oldest pizza place in America, and still has the old, original working oven.
 See our cheese pizza pie here ⬇️

 🍕Saturday September 29.
 10:45am meet-up at Grand Central Station and start.
 Be There! 🍕